MikeNewsholme/Downstream/README.md

 <h1 align="center">Downstream ™</h1>

 ## About
 *Downstream is an app that is centered around the gamers and streamers.
-The app will allow users to order pre-built computers, pay with cash or PayPal, and are able to see the status of their order after they pay .*
+The app will allow users to order pre-built computers.

 ## Getting Started